hashsequence/Linux-Job-Worker/README.md

 * The Start command is called with a StartRequest that has the client's command and required arguments and optional env, dir params

-* A uuid (universal unique identification) will be generated and a folder called \<uuid\>-\<startingtimestamp\>will be created, two logs called PID-<pid>-stdout.log and PID-<pid>-stderr.log will be created,
+* A uuid (universal unique identification) will be generated and a folder called \<uuid\>-\<startTimeStamp\>will be created, two logs called PID-<pid>-stdout.log and PID-<pid>-stderr.log will be created,

-* the start command will execute the job and return with the uuid, pid, startingtimestamp, if it fails to execute then a log called FAILED.log will be created to indcate that the job failed to execute
+* the start command will execute the job and return with the uuid, pid, startTimeStamp, if it fails to execute then a log called FAILED.log will be created to indcate that the job failed to execute

 * goroutines should manage running processes in the background (outputing into logs, updating dataStore)